Spikeysanju/Dozlog/src/lib/blog/blog.md

 We explored various tech stacks to find the right solution, and then we came across Dozer.
 This caught our attention after hearing positive discussions about it on Hackernews.
 Intrigued, we decided to give it a try, and the results were impressive.
 To provide a practical demonstration, we created a mini e-commerce app with an admin panel using Dozer.

 ## 📺 Demo

 Dozer Commerce is a simple ecommerce application that demonstrates a real-time admin dashboard.
 It uses Postgres and the Dozer js library, and is developed with SvelteKit.
 This application shows you how to create your own real-time admin dashboard using Dozer and Sveltekit.

-Demo of Dozlog – powered by Dozer
+Demo video of Dozlog – powered by Dozer
--> url goes here

 ## ⁉️ Dozer commerce architecture

 The architecture of Dozer Commerce is straightforward.
 It involves a single yaml file to configure the Dozer configuration and uses the Dozer js library to work with any Javascript framework.
 In our case, we are using SvelteKit.

 ![Dozer commerce app – Architecture](image.png)